 Tips To Improve Your Math Score:

 If you are following the steps as advised above to learn math and still not getting grades as per your expectations, don't get disheartened.
-It is an indication that you need a few extra efforts and some smart tricks to make your scores reach the heights you want them to.
-Let us take a look at some tips and tricks that will help you improve your score in math.
+It is an indication that you need a few extra efforts and some smart Math tricks to make your scores reach the heights you want them to.
+Let us take a look at some Math tips and tricks that will help you improve your score in math.

 1. Check maths number patterns

 Math is not a simple subject that you can just by heart.
 It is something that requires persistence and constant practice.
-If you find yourself stuck at multiple problems, try to look for patterns that make it easy to remember how to solve a problem.
+If you find yourself stuck at multiple problems, try to look for Math patterns that make it easy to remember how to solve a Math problem.
 You cannot make out these patterns if you are a mere observer.
 Reading tonnes of books will not get you there.
 If you really wish to excel, make a commitment, sit for a few hours and be entirely devoted to solving math problems.
 When you are consistent with your work, you will begin to find patterns that are followed in multiple topics and math will not seem such a nightmare.
 This practice will simplify the math you are studying and enable you to enjoy the subject.

 2. Utilize The Connections